I help teams fix systemic engineering issues: processes, architecture, and clarity.

 */admin@ALO.LOCAL *

-Create the realm on your local KDC and start the services
+Create the realm and start services

 kdb5_util create -s -r ALO.LOCAL